Have you ever asked yourself if you’d be able to save time and resources by not spending your already limited resources on assets that don’t need it?

-Risk-based maintenance (RbM) can get pretty robust and complex, but in a nutshell: It helps you determine the most economical use of your maintenance resources.
+Risk-based maintenance can get pretty robust and complex, but in a nutshell – it helps you determine the most economical use of your maintenance resources.

-This may sound complicated, but the process can actually be quite simple.
-We will dive into the nuts and bolts of how below, but the gist Risk-Based Maintenance is to find the critical/problem assets and dedicate your maintenance resources to them while diverting resources from non critical/problem assets.
+This may sound complicated, but the process can actually be relatively simple.
+We will dive into the nuts and bolts of how below, but the gist of Risk-Based Maintenance is to find the critical/problem assets and dedicate your maintenance resources to them while diverting resources from noncritical assets.

 When done right the rewards are great.
 An oil company in Europe was able to save over $15MM yearly utilizing Risk-Based Maintenance.